mnot/I-D/transport-metadata-impact/draft.md

 Applications also need to give enough information to networks to enable proper function; e.g., packets in UDP flows need to be associated to be able to cleanly transit NAT and firewalls.
 See {{I-D.trammell-stackevo-newtea}} and {{I-D.hardie-spud-use-cases}} for more discussion.

 At the same time, it has been widely noted that "metadata" in various forms can be profoundly sensitive information, particularly when aggregated into large sets over extensive periods of time.
+Information that may be correlated can even leak from encrypted connections in explicit ways (such as TLS Server Name Indications) or implicit ways (such as traffic analysis).

-Indeed, much of the effort in combatting pervasive monitoring (as per {{RFC7258}}) has focused on minimizing metadata in existing, known protocols (such as TLS and HTTP).
+Indeed, much of the effort in combatting pervasive monitoring (as per {{RFC7258}}) has focused on minimizing metadata in existing, known protocols (such as TLS and HTTP).  {{IAB-confidentiality}} in particular points out the need to hide data previously thought of as inconsequential, to avoid attacks on privacy by correlation.

-Any new metadata facility, then – whether it be introduced to an existing protocol, or as part of a new one – should be carefully scrutinized and narrowly tailored to conservatively emit metadata.
+Any new path communication facility, then – whether it be introduced to an existing protocol, or as part of a new one – should be carefully scrutinized and narrowly tailored to conservatively emit metadata.

-This draft attempts to identify potential impacts associated with new metadata facilities in Internet protocols, and suggest possible mitigations.
+This draft attempts to identify potential impacts associated with new path communication facilities in Internet protocols, and suggest possible mitigations.
 Its goal is to initiate a discussion of these tradeoffs up-front, rather than waiting until after the development of such mechanisms.

 Adding metadata to protocols is not an inherent harm – i.e., there are some legitimate uses of metadata, particularly if it eases the adoption of encrypted protocols or aligns well with both the interests of users and service or network operations, e.g., traffic management on mobile networks.
 However, the balance between the interests of stakeholders like end users, content providers and network operators needs to be carefully considered.